ClaireCJS/clairecjs_bat/README.md

     * This will allow you to use a our computer-related scripts, including: all-computers, all-computers-except-self, colorize-by-computer-name, highlight-by-computer-name, display-drives-by-computer.
 Various computers are associated with various colors and emoji, which allows a faster visual summary of what's going on.

 1. Define all your harddrives:
-    * Edit ``environm.btm```and search for "DEFINE HARDDRIVES" and look through the next couple of pages.
+    * Edit ```environm.btm```and search for ```DEFINE HARDDRIVES``` and look through the next couple of pages.
 It looks absolutely bonkers, but redefinining the same information in a few different ways has been integral to ease-of-use.
 Just comment out anything that isn't YOUR harddrive.
 Unlike me, you might only have 1 computer and 1 drive, instead of 4 computers and 20 or so drives.
     * This will let you use a slew of drive-related scripts, including: do-command-on-all-all-drives, wake-all-drives, map-drives, unmap-drives, checkmappings, display-drive-mapping, ensure-drive-is-mapped, label-all-drives, make-directory-matching-drive-label, wake-all-drives, myDrives, drives, whichdrive, c-drives